 Did I mention?

 That Pope John Paul II was going to be making an appearance outside that very next day on Sunday.
 So after a long Saturday we had a wonderful dinner and hit the sack.
 The next thing I knew my phone was ringing, it was my Mother.
 She was asking me how exciting it was to see the Pope.
 I told her she had the times mixed up, we had not even gone yet.
-She continue to inform me she just watched on the television!
+She continue to inform me she just watched the mass on the television!
 I pulled back the heavy block out all light possible curtains to see the street filled with people going in the opposite direction of the Vatican!
 Here we have a prime example of jet lag!

 Rome had our hearts